 “Using the surf I was finally able to drag him onto the beach with a crowd of onlookers cheering us on.
-We snapped a couple pics and let him go on his way sliding right back into the surf and continuing his path like nothing happened at all.”
+We snapped a couple pics and let him go on his way sliding right back into the surf and continuing his path as if nothing happened at all.”

 “With the fishing being as good as it was and realizing the significance of what we were seeing both Seth and myself immediately ended up canceling all the plans we had and fished for four of the next five days landing multiple leopards between the two of us very easily making it a trip that the two of us will never forget.”

-Shark Attacks: According to the International Shark Attack File there has been one recorded non fatal leopard shark attack back in 1955 off the coast of California.
-They are considered harmless by most biologist.
+Shark Attacks: According to the International Shark Attack File there has been one recorded non-fatal leopard shark attack back in 1955 off the coast of California.
+They are considered harmless by most biologists.

 For more killer Leopard shark content be sure to give Matus a follow at @calicarpin